 - Heat a skillet and generously coat with butter.
 Once it’s very hot, drop about 1/4 cup of batter onto the griddle.
 Cook on both sides until cooked through, then repeat this process for remaining batter.

 Looking for a pumpkin waffles recipe?
 Use this pumpkin pancake batter for your waffle maker!
-Follow steps 4 and 5 in my buttermilk waffle recipe.
+Follow steps 4 and 5 in my recipe for buttermilk waffles.

 Use a Blender for Smooth Pancake Batter

 My trick for perfect pancakes?
 Mix the wet ingredients in a blender.
 A blender guarantees an incredibly smooth batter and also breaks down the pumpkin in the process.
 This is especially necessary if you are using fresh pumpkin puree.
 Add the pumpkin, brown sugar, egg, oil, and whole milk to a blender and blend on high for 45 seconds until combined.
-I love all of these blenders– you can’t go wrong!
+I have used and love all of these blenders– you can’t go wrong!
+I recommend a blender when making homemade crepes, too.

 No blender?
 No problem.
 Whisk by hand or use a hand mixer.